 Since I am still making blocks and choosing colors, final block placement will have to wait.

-Here are the first three!
+Here are the first three together!